 The Many Important “Roles” Mom’s Complete in their Children’s Lives

-Today’s post is a tribute to moms and all the roles we complete in our children’s lives to help them grow into responsible adults.
+This post is a tribute to you and all the roles you complete in your children’s lives as you help them grow up.

 Top 10 Titles for Mom that Bring Joy to Motherhood

-One of our most important roles as mom is teacher.
-For all the good and probably some of the not so good, we will be the primary teacher for our children.
-They will watch us, they will learn from us, when they grow up they will ask themselves, “what would mom do?” when making important decisions.
+One of our most important roles as mom is primary teacher.
+Our kids will watch us, they will learn from us, when they grow up they will ask themselves, “what would mom do?” when making important decisions.

 The role of primary teacher makes a significant impact on our kids.
-If you have ever had your kids repeat a phrase you say all the time or repeat an action you do all the time, you know your children will follow our example.
+If you have ever had your kids repeat a phrase you say all the time or repeat an action you do all the time, you know your children will follow your example.
 Be sure you are the example you want your children to follow.

 As our children get older, we have to have discernment.
 We must determine when our child is telling us the truth or what is the best course of action (even if it’s unpopular with your child).
 These are the responsibilities of the mom who is also the “chief judge”.

 From about the time your child can talk, your child will come to you to negotiate.
 You will hear things like, “If I eat one more bite of my veggies, can I have dessert?” or “If I complete all my homework by 6:00 pm, can I play video games for an hour?”
 You will negotiate how long your child can play the video games or how late they can stay up before going to sleep at night.
 Children try to negotiate with parents all day.

 Do you hear this question every day, “Mom, what’s for dinner?”
 As mom, we prepare meals, make lunches and encourage our children to eat healthy.

 Chief Problem Solver